bcgov/automated-testing/survey/archive/README.md

-# Archive of firt cut of surveys
+# Archive of first cut of surveys